Skip to main content

 New York City has three major airports, and Newark Liberty International Airport (EWR) accounted for the largest share of the decline in the on-time arrival rate.

 Note that the number of flights at each airport matters, as a larger flight volume is expected to have a greater impact.
-To make this clear, the Theseus plot displays the data size for each group within each subgroup as a bar chart.
+To make this clear, the Theseus plot displays the sample size for each group within each subgroup as a bar chart.
 From this, we see that the number of flights is similar across airports, allowing for direct comparison of contributions.

 In summary, a Theseus plot consists of two components: